What is the Content Strategy?

--- The library provides an extensive magazine browsing collection; the "Community Collection" which is a browsing collection of new books on diversity, culture, ethics, social responsibility, language materials, popular fiction and graphic novels; highlights new books acquired; and promotes the READ!
-Campaign which solicits faculty and staff recommendations for professional and leisure reading.
+-- The library provides an extensive magazine browsing collection; showcases newly acquired books; maintains a graphic novels collection; creates book displays relevant to campus events; and has promoted the READ!
+Campaign which solicited faculty and staff recommendations for professional and leisure reading.

 - Horn Library information and research resources are imparted to students in a multi-pronged instructional approach:

--- Library Website: Includes database and subject/course research guides, a knowledge base of frequently asked research questions called Fast Answers, and online tutorials for the most widely used as well as more complex research databases.
+-- Library Website: Includes database and subject/course research guides, a knowledge base of frequently asked research questions called Business FAQs, and online tutorials for the most widely used as well as more complex research databases.

 -- Classroom instruction: Library instruction is integrated throughout the Undergraduate and Graduate curriculum.

--- Research Consultations: Librarians provide in-depth one-on-one research consultations and also respond to inquiries via email and instant messaging.
+-- Research Consultations: Librarians provide in-depth one-on-one research consultations, incliuding via web conferencing, and also respond to inquiries via email and over the phone.

 -- InfoSessions: Workshops focused on specific research topics or types of information sources, often in partnership with other organizations, e.g. Cutler Center, Blank Center, CCD.